digital-nomad-cheng/Hair_Segmentation_Keras/README.md

 # Todo

 - [x] port to iOS using CoreML [Hair_Segmentation_iOS](https://github.com/ItchyHiker/Hair_Segmentation_iOS)
-- [x] tutorial about how to serve the model using tensorflow serving and use the results for hair color prediction
+- [x] tutorial about how to serve the model using tensorflow serving and use the results for hair color prediction.
+[Hair Color Predict Using TensorFlow Serving](https://github.com/ItchyHiker/Hair_Segmentation_Keras/blob/master/serving/README.md)
 - [ ] update to TensorFlow2.0 Keras API